DrCopyPaste/RecNForget/Help/Features/Customize_SelectedFileControlVisibility.md

-The Selected File Control can be shown in the main window - this allows
+The Selected File Control provides quick access to file manipulation and information:
-- viewing the currently selected file name
+- show selected file name
+- show selected file size and play length
-- quick access to rename the selected file
+- rename the selected file
-- quick access to delete the selected file
+- delete the selected file
 (this is control is disabled by default)

 To enable or disable the Selected File Control: